 The next step is to check what are the airline requirements for an in-cabin dog carrier and health certificate requirements of the country you are visiting.
 For Spain, you can bring your dog or cat, without any quarantine, provided that it meets certain requirements.
 You can read our blog on this subject for more details.
 Follow this link to read what happen to us when we brought Amy Lou to Spain.

 Before the flight, it is crucial to give your dog a good walk.
 We walked Amy Lou for a full hour at a good pace to tire her a little.
-We gave her her morning meal and carried dried Ziwi lamb flakes with us to give to her as treats during the flight. the dog should not be fed a full meal and should only be allowed sips of water during and before the flight.
+We gave her her morning meal and carried dried Ziwi lamb flakes with us to give to her as treats after the flight.
+The dog should not be fed a full meal and should only be allowed sips of water during and before the flight.
 We need to stop free drinking altogether at least 2 hours prior the flight.
 Amy Lou is just a sipper anyway and did not want any water at all during the flight.
 Some give their dog ice cubes.
 Amy licked them a little and that was enough for her.
 Don’t worry, they will hold their pee just like they do at night.

 When you get to the airport, check-in, pay your in-cabin dog fee ($125CDN for us to travel to the EU) and take your dog outside.
 At the Vancouver Airport, there is a perfect outdoor dog relief area just outside the terminal.
 It is truly beautiful and offers a nice path to walk your dog a little before the flight.
 If you fly to the US, there is also a dog relief area at the very end of the departure lounge where you wait for your flight.
 It is like a toilet with fake grass, poo-poo bags, water to rinse after the job is done.
 There is lovely 😊 urine smell for your dog to be prompted to do his or her business there.